scidsg/hushline-docs/src/prereqs/threat-modeling.md

 ### Medium Threats
 Here, the risks escalate.
 They include targeted threats but might not require advanced defense measures.

 We recommend using a VPS and deploying Hush Line as a public domain to a URL like this: `tips.acme.com`.
-When sharing your Hush Line address, include the onion address for people that require higher levels of anonymity.
+When sharing your Hush Line address, include the onion address for people who require higher levels of anonymity.

 #### Example Use Cases
 - 📈 Publicly traded businesses